Adoration turns to anger towards crisis-hit Sri Lanka’s ruling clan

 The 32-year-old spends his evenings discussing with neighbours how they are going to survive the next day.

-“If I travel to Colombo for work and tell people I am from Medamulana, I will probably get beaten up,“ Sagara told AFP.
+“If I travel to Colombo for work and tell people I am from Medamulana, I will probably get beaten up,” Sagara said.

 “(The Rajapaksas) have ruined the country.
 It’s over.”